pierluigiferrari/ssd_keras/README.md

 * Port weights from the original Caffe implementation, both for the reduced VGG-16 base network and for the fully trained networks in all configurations (SSD300, SSD512, trained on Pascal VOC, MS COCO etc.)
 * Write an mAP evaluation module
-* Support the Theano backend
+* Support the Theano and CNTK backends

 ### Terminology